-COPD Remote Patient Monitoring & How It Helps Maximize Patient Outcomes
+How COPD Remote Patient Monitoring is Improving Patient Outcomes

 COPD remote patient monitoring is conducted with a pulse oximeter

 Chronic obstructive pulmonary disease (COPD) is a progressive lung condition that makes breathing difficult for millions worldwide.
-While there is currently no cure, early identification and preventative care can help slow progression and improve quality of life.
-This is where COPD remote patient monitoring (RPM) comes in.
+While there is no cure, early identification and preventive care can help slow disease progression and improve quality of life.
+This article explores the benefits of COPD remote patient monitoring in preventive care, increasing patient quality of life, and reducing unplanned hospitalizations.

 What is COPD?